 - Matt D’Avella’s The Ground Up Show interviews creatives about their routines/life hacks.

 - Erik Fisher’s Beyond the To-Do List on practical productivity strategies

 - Productivity Masterclass on Skillshare

 - Work smarter not harder on Coursera

-Check out this ultimate list of resources if we’ve left you wanting for more.
+Check out this ultimate list of resources if we’ve left you wanting more.

-Have a vision, make use of your tools and environment, and take small consistent steps towards your goals.
+Have a vision, use your tools and environment, and take small, consistent steps toward your goals.
 Even though there is nothing new under the sun, I hope this guide has been helpful.
 Refer to it as often as you need.
 Access its resources and go through the basic concepts of outstanding productivity, strategies, frameworks, routines, and simple ways to be more productive, along with challenges, issues, and lastly, the downside of productivity.
 Achieving your goals takes time and effort… and the sky is not even the limit!
 I’ll leave you with an insight from Seneca’s Hercules:

 “Non est ad astra mollis e terris via” [There is no easy way from earth to the stars]